conradry/prtm/README.md

 To make `prtm` more accessible it was decided to remove custom CUDA kernels from all models that previously used them, so that's it for most cases!

-Optionally, `pyrosetta` is a soft-dependency of `prtm` and is only required for the `protein_seq_des` model.
+Optionally, `Pyrosetta` is a soft-dependency of `prtm` and is only required for the `protein_seq_des` model.
 A license is required to use `Pyrosetta` and can be obtained for free for academic use.
 For installation instructions, see these [instructions](https://www.pyrosetta.org/downloads#h.6vttn15ac69d).